-These healthy baked chips are high protein and free of oil, nuts, seeds and grains.
-No frying or oil is needed as the chips are oven baked.
+These healthy baked lentil chips are high protein and free of gluten, nuts, seeds and grains.
+No frying or oil is needed as these healthy chips are oven baked.
 Suitable for vegan, gluten-free, grain-free, nut-free and oil-free diets.
 Try these homemade healthy chips today!

 Tomato and Basil Lentil Chips Recipe

 - 1 cup / 140g Red split lentils